Best practices for remote work communication

 To be successful at communicating with your colleagues, it's important to get your ideas across without overwhelming them with lengthy messages.
 Be mindful of their location and availability and choose the right tools and techniques to replicate those face-to-face interactions.

 Fortunately, the internet provides various tools for remote workers nowadays that can help everyone to work effectively, similar to working in-house.
-However, the challenge lies in using these tools properly, rather than just finding the right one.
+However, the challenge lies in using these tools properly rather than just finding the right one.

 Establish clear communication channels and expectations